OceanOPS/goos-passports-workspace/README.md

 # GOOS Passports Workspace

-OceanOPS Passports workspace for community discussions, feedback, issue tracking, and proposals related to GOOS Passports.
+A public Passports workspace for community discussions, feedback, issue tracking, and proposals related to GOOS Passports.

 ## Purpose